 I also think there will continue to be – and rightly so – a big push on eradicating modern slavery, on ethics, equality and social value.
 It’s happening already.
 Five years ago, people were paying lip service to these topics but now things have really started to shift, and I think that will continue.
 Hopefully, we will get to the stage where no one even asks about the likes of equality, because inequality can’t exist anymore – it’s just a given that everything is equal.

 We’re really excited about what the future holds for us.
-We’ve just partnered with a company called Constellia to deliver a Neutral Vendor Framework model, which we know is going to be disruptive in public sector procurement.
-It’s a big shift for us, as it’s taking us from a consultancy project business and starting the process of transitioning eXceeding into an annuity revenue business that will see us develop much deeper and longer-lasting strategic relationships with our clients.
-It also fits in with our mission to do good, as it gives public sector buyers access to a greater choice of suppliers, greater flexibility of support and increased opportunities for innovation, as well as allows them to benefit from our best practice procurement consultancy services at no cost to them.
-From the supplier point of view, being on the framework enables them to bid on opportunities that would not otherwise be available to them, knowing they have a genuine chance of winning each time they bid, and at no additional cost to bid.
-Again, it’s another win-win all round.
+We’re taking on many more public sector consultancy projects and starting the process of transitioning eXceeding into an annuity revenue business that will see us develop much deeper and longer-lasting strategic relationships with our clients.
+We’re also on a mission to do good, giving public sector buyers access to a greater choice of suppliers, greater flexibility of support and increased opportunities for innovation, as well as allows them to benefit from our best practice procurement consultancy services.

 In the immediate future, there will of course be the post-pandemic requirement to determine how we work as a team going forwards.
 Like other businesses in the next few months, we will need to look at how we get the best out of hybrid working.
 When is it right to be in the office, and when is it right to not be in the office?
 When we do come together, what should we be doing as a collective?
 Is it just about bonding the team, about mental health and checking in on each other, or is it doing strategy stuff together?